Reform of regulatory system to control small sewage discharges from septic tanks and small sewage treatment plants in England

 Small sewage discharges: A new approach to how we regulate these in England

-We are proposing (a) a simpler regulatory framework for the whole of England, and (b) a further deregulatory measure to move to a more risk-based approach to permitting.
+We proposed (a) a simpler regulatory framework for the whole of England, and (b) a further deregulatory measure to move to a more risk-based approach to permitting.

 Our lives and livelihoods depend on a clean, healthy water environment.
 We are working to control and prevent pollution to protect people’s health and wellbeing, and the natural environment.
 This includes preventing contamination of drinking water supplies and pollution of the environment from septic tanks and small sewage treatment plants.